Skund404/WAWI-Claude/store_management/gui/views/dashboard/Dashboard and Analytics Integration Guide.md

 └── Upcoming Deadlines
 ```

 Each section is independently updatable and connects to its respective service for data retrieval.
+Sections now support real-time updates through the event bus system, making the dashboard reactive to changes throughout the application.

 ## Key Features